 Agency-specific cost allocations enable agencies to charge for services provided in one budget account to other budget accounts such as Director's Office or Administrative Services.
 A separate schedule is created in NEBS for each individual agency-specific cost allocation.
-The analyst in the Budget Division who is responsible for the budget account receiving the funds initially sets up the required cost allocation schedule.
+The Budget Officer responsible for the budget account receiving the funds initially sets up the required cost allocation schedule.
 You enter your agency's expenditure information into the schedule and revenue information in the Line Item screen.